Kitura/Health/README.md

 ```

 ## Using Health in a Kitura application
-One common use case for this Swift package is to integrate it into a Kitura-based application, as shown next:
+One common use case for this Swift package is to integrate it into a Kitura-based application, as shown below:

 ```swift
 import Kitura